Benjamin Franklin in London

 George Goodwin, the acclaimed author of Fatal Colours: Towton 1461 and of Fatal Rivalry: Flodden 1513, places the brilliant and energetic Dr Franklin, an engaging, but sometimes enigmatic man, in a vibrant London that was the epicentre of the 18th century’s new global super-power.
 We see him at home with his landlady Mrs Stevenson and her delightful daughter Polly.
 We join him at St Paul’s coffee house and the Royal Society, at the George & Vulture and within the grand houses of contending political peers.
 We accompany him on summer travels, whether to Scotland and Ireland, or across the Channel to Continental Europe.
 We meet extraordinary characters such as Thomas Paine, James Boswell and even the notorious Sir Francis Dashwood, and spend time with Dr Johnson’s publisher William Strahan, the scientist Joseph Priestley and botanist Peter Collinson.

-Never before has an author concentrated on the fullness of Benjamin Franklin’s life in London and, in so doing, Goodwin arrives at some striking conclusions.
+Never before has an author concentrated on the fullness of Benjamin Franklin’s life in London my review here and, in so doing, Goodwin arrives at some striking conclusions.
 At all times, he observes with gimlet eye and writes in his customary evocative and entertaining style.
 Benjamin Franklin in London is an enthralling portrait of a man, a city and an age.